inferadb/rust/docs/guides/integration-patterns.md

 4. **Handle errors gracefully** - Log `request_id` for debugging, return appropriate status
 5. **Use `.require()`** - For guard clauses that should fail fast on denial
 6. **Pass ABAC context** - Include runtime attributes for attribute-based policies
+7. **Prefer async** - Only use blocking API when async is truly unavailable